 Pronouncements issued but not yet effective are listed below.
 The Company intends to adopt the following pronouncements when they become effective.
-Unless otherwise indicated, the Company does not expect that the future adoption of the said pronouncements will have a significant impact on its financial statements.
+The Company does not expect that the future adoption of the said pronouncements will have a significant impact on its financial statements.